r-lib/vctrs/README.md

 ### Factors

-Note that the commutativity of `vec_type2()` only applies to the prototype, not the attributes of the prototype.
-Concretely, the order in which you concatenate factors will affect the order of the levels in the
+The commutativity of `vec_type2()` only applies to the prototype, not its parameters.
+For example, factor levels are combined on in the order in which they are seen:
-output:

 ``` r
 fa <- factor("a")